defano/wyldcard/README.md

 end keyDown
 ```

 This works because WyldCard passes the `keyDown` message to the field when a user types a character into it.
-The script's `on keyDown` handler passes the `keyDown` through the message passing order only when the pressed key (`theKey`) is a number that is evenly divisible by 2.
+The script's `on keyDown` handler passes `keyDown` through the message passing order only when the key that was pressed (`theKey`) is a number that is evenly divisible by 2.
 By implementing this handler and only conditionally passing the `keyDown` message back to WyldCard (`pass keyDown`), the script can "steal" these key press events and prevent their normal behavior (which would be to add the character to the text of the field).

 Note that HyperTalk does not short-circuit logical evaluations (as most languages do).
 The script cannot be simplified to `if theKey is a number and theKey mod 2 is 0` because in the case of `theKey` being a non-numeric value, the `mod` expression will produce an error.